OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 As soon as IntelliJ has indexed the code, you can browse it just like you'd browse any other Java project.
 Note that many of the decompiled packages, classes, and methods have weird one-letter names; this is because the bytecode has been "minified" with ProGuard at build time.
 This is a basic type of obfuscation that makes the bytecode a little more difficult to read, but with a fairly simple app like this one it won't cause you much of a headache.
 When you're analyzing a more complex app, however, it can get quite annoying.

 When analyzing obfuscated code, annotating class names, method names, and other identifiers as you go along is a good practice.
-Open the <code>MainActivity</code> class in the package <code>sg.vantagepoint.a</code>.
-The method <code>verify</code> is  called when you tap the "verify" button.
-This method passes user input to a static method called <code>a.a</code>, which returns a boolean value.
-It seems plausible that <code>a.a</code> verifies user input, so we'll refactor the code to reflect this.
+Open the `MainActivity` class in the package `sg.vantagepoint.a`.
+The method `verify` is  called when you tap the "verify" button.
+This method passes user input to a static method called `a.a`, which returns a boolean value.
+It seems plausible that `a.a` verifies user input, so we'll refactor the code to reflect this.

 ![User Input Check](Images/Chapters/0x05c/check_input.jpg)

-Right-click the class name—the first <code>a</code> in <code>a.a</code>—and select Refactor->Rename from the drop-down menu (or press Shift-F6).
+Right-click the class name—the first `a` in `a.a`—and select Refactor->Rename from the drop-down menu (or press Shift-F6).
 Change the class name to something that makes more sense given what you know about the class so far.
-For example, you could call it "Validator" (you can always revise the name later). <code>a.a</code> now becomes <code>Validator.a</code>.
-Follow the same procedure to rename the static method <code>a</code> to <code>check_input</code>.
+For example, you could call it "Validator" (you can always revise the name later). `a.a` now becomes `Validator.a`.
+Follow the same procedure to rename the static method `a` to `check_input`.

 ![Refactored class and method names](Images/Chapters/0x05c/refactored.jpg)

 Congratulations—you just learned the fundamentals of static analysis!
 It is all about theorizing, annotating, and gradually revising theories about the analyzed program until you understand it completely—or, at least, well enough for whatever you want to achieve.

-Next, Ctrl+click (or Command+click on Mac) on the <code>check_input</code> method.
+Next, Ctrl+click (or Command+click on Mac) on the `check_input` method.
 This takes you to the method definition.
 The decompiled method looks like this:

 ```java
     public static boolean check_input(String string) {